-REAL ESTATE CONTRACT EXPLAINED
+THE REAL ESTATE CONTRACT EXPLAINED

 In our market, any offer for sale is made up of the basic body of the contract, any addenda or contingencies to the contract, plus any required disclosures.
-While not the most riveting of subjects, this article is one of the most important real estate contracts that we’ve written.
+While not the most riveting of subjects, this article is one of the most important real estate articles that we’ve written.
 Here’s what you need to know to decode the real estate contract in the DC Metro area.

 This article explains all of the most important terms of the real estate contract so you are prepared to negotiate to the best of your ability – as a buyer OR a seller.